ataboo/FlangeAssist/README.md

 ==================
 v0.19 (06/02/14):
+-Added geometric shape calculator on unit converter -Added welding electrode reference
+-Separated tools in new menu layout
--Added geometric shape calculator on unit converter -Added fraction to nearest 16th on calculated units -Remembered to update the About Page
+-Added fraction to nearest 16th on calculated units -Remembered to update the About Page